franciskershaw/slice-of-pie/README.md

 * The hero image found on the homepage is a free to licence photo from Unsplash, and can be found [here](https://unsplash.com/photos/iLFOK7ntmgs).

-* The image of various materials in the about section of the homepage was also from Unsplach, and can be found [here](https://unsplash.com/photos/wSBL_x4R-Io).
+* The image of various materials in the about section of the homepage was also from Unsplash, and can be found [here](https://unsplash.com/photos/wSBL_x4R-Io).

 * All product images were computer generated while the product remains in the prototype stage, and were produced by Zoe Thexton.